kannibalox/rtorrent-docs/docs/include-cmd-scripting.rst

             «here be dragons»

-        .. rubric:: Example: Protecting imports that use new features
+        Example: Protecting imports that use new features:

         First, protect the import like this (to make it compatible with older builds):